oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/SYCL-Graph/diamond-dependency/README.md

 ## Purpose

-This code example shows how a SYCL queue can be put into a recording state, which allows a `command_graph` object to be populated by the command-groups submitted to the queue.
-Once the graph is complete, recording finishes on the queue to put it back into the default executing state.
-The graph is then finalized so that no more nodes can be added.
-Lastly, the graph is submitted in its entirety for execution via `handler::ext_oneapi_graph(command_graph<graph_state::executable>)`.
+This code example shows how to record commands submitted to a SYCL `queue` into a `command_graph` object.
+Once the graph recording is complete, the graph is finalized which means a new `command_graph` object in `graph_state::executable` is created which is ready for submission.
+Lastly, the graph is submitted en bloc for execution to a queue with a new function `ext_oneapi_graph()`.
+And can be replayed as many times as needed.

 ## Prerequisites